Vishal-Perla/phishing-awareness-quiz/README.md

 ## 📌 Why I Built This

-My grandma recently fell for a bank scam and lost $1,000.
-As someone working in IT, I regularly hear from faculty, staff, and students who fall victim to phishing emails, job scams, and fake login pages.
+Recently, a 73-year-old professor at my school told me she lost $900 to a convincing bank scam.
+As someone who works in university IT, I constantly hear from faculty, staff, and students who fall victim to phishing emails, fake job offers, and deceptive login pages.
+It’s honestly frustrating how relentless these scammers are and how little practical training people receive to spot them.
+I wanted to do something about it.
+So I created this quiz to help not only elderly individual and students, but everyday users become more vigilant and confident in spotting red flags before it’s too late.

-The problem?
+The main problem?
 Most cybersecurity “training” is either too technical, too boring, or too easy to ignore and buried in onboarding emails no one ever reads.

 I wanted to build something different: